 Be prepared to accept that your employer may not admit fault or apologise, even if they are at fault.
 If this happens, try not to react emotionally.

-Agree on action points and next steps.
+Agree on action points with your employer and any next steps.
 This could include:

-- a summary of where you and your employer are at
+- a summary of where you and your employer agree and disagree

-- details of what you both need to do to resolve the issue
+- details of what you both need to do to resolve the issue, and

-Make sure you both have the same understanding of the next steps.
-Write them down and make sure you have agreed who is responsible for what, by when.
-If you have a review date, set this now.
+Make sure you both understand the next steps.
+Write them down and make sure you have agreed who is responsible for what.
+If you have a review date, it is helpful to set this now.
 Keeping notes is important in case you need to refer back to what was said or agreed at a later date.

-If you can’t agree on the issues, or a solution then you should agree to disagree so you can end the discussion.
+If you can’t agree on the issues, or a solution, then you should agree that you have different views and end the discussion.
 In some situations you may have to take further steps to fix the problem, this could include asking your employer to attend mediation.

 After the discussion

-If you think you may have overreacted during the discussion, tell your employer when you have calmed down and ask if you can meet with your employer again.
+If you think you may have overreacted during the discussion, tell your employer when you have calmed down and ask if you can meet with them again.

 Even if the discussion didn’t go as you had hoped, remain professional at work and keep communication lines open with your employer.